khyathibalusu/Predictive-Analytics-Case-Studies/STA_380_-_Take_Home_-_Question1-3_Final.md

 ## There is a 5% probability that we are loosing -4846.947 USD with a diverse portfolio
 ```

-### A Monte-carlo simulation of 5000 samples was done and the VAR for the above portfolio at a 5% level for a 20 day period was found to be -4993USD.
-This was a diverse portfolio in terms of asset classes and was aggressive when compared to portfolio2.
+### This was a diverse portfolio in terms of asset classes and was aggressive when compared to portfolio2.
 So, the VAR turned out to be higher.
 The reason for the VAR to be close to that of Portfolio1 could be because both the portfolios, though they have a different mix in terms of the type of stocks, they have a similar weight (90%) on stocks.